PhamNamSon/portfolio/README.md

 ## 📖 Lessons Learned

+- Migrating from vanilla HTML/CSS/JS to React for better scalability and component reusability.

 - Balancing infra-heavy vs cost-efficient setups (EC2 vs S3/CloudFront).

+- Integrating AWS SES for reliable email communication from the contact form.

 - Managing Terraform state in S3 for collaboration and consistency.